eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 1. Capabilities can be destroyed.

-2. Capabilities can be surrended by passing them to others.
+2. Capabilities can be surrendered by passing them to others.

 3. Capabilities cannot be duplicated.